T351 Week 6 - Fall 2015

 Agenda & Announcements:

-- This week in lab we'll cover audio and reflector skills while shooting the Audio / News
+- This week in lab we're covering audio and reflector skills while shooting the Audio / News

 Exercise - Be sure to come to lab prepared with a hard copy of your paperwork and also have it uploaded to Oncourse before the start of lab!
 Don't forget to also bring blank paper releases (or you'll have to get on-camera releases).
 In this exercise you will interview people on the street and produce a short news story.

 - Next week is lighting.
 I'm going to show you some advanced